South Africa unrest hits farming, threatens food supply

 “Around 300,000 tonnes of cane to date has been burnt.
 This is roughly 180 million rand of grower revenue,” said Funke.

-Sugar producer Tongaat Hulets (TONJ.J) said its mills and refinery were also closed.
+Sugar producer Tongaat Hulets said its mills and refinery were also closed.

 Citrus growers Association Chief Executive Justin Chadwick said citrus exports had also been halted, with trucks unable to use the main arterial roads to the Durban port, where more than half of the citrus is exported.